Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Abstract

 \section{Abstract}

-In this paper we outline the methodology and impact of optimizing floors in Yahoo display and video ad exchange.
-This marketplace uses a first price auction mechanism to allocate ads.
-As a result, the highest bid wins the auction and the winner pays its bid.
-This is different from the previously used second price auction rule, where the highest bid also wins the auction but the winner pays the maximum of the second highest bid and the floor.
-Our solution induces Demand Side Platforms to change their bidding behavior as a response to the floors enclosed in the bid request, helping Yahoo properties to increase their ad revenue.
+Floors (also known as reserve prices) help publishers to increase the expected revenue of their ad space, which is usually sold via auctions.
+Floors are defined as the minimum bid that the a seller (it can be a publisher or an ad exchange) is willing to accept for the inventory opportunity.
+In this paper, we present a model to set floors in first price auctions, and discuss the impact of its implementation on Yahoo sites.
+The model captures important characteristics of the online advertising industry.
+For instance, some bidders impose restrictions on how ad exchanges can handle data from bidders, conditioning the model choice to set reserve prices.
+Our solution induces bidders to change their bidding behavior as a response to the floors enclosed in the bid request, helping online publishers to increase their ad revenue.

-In June 2021, we deployed the Dynamic Floors feature to production on display ad inventory in Yahoo properties located in North-America.
-Afterwards, we rolled out the feature in other markets and properties, and in October 2022 we started optimizing floors on Yahoo video ad inventory.

-The impact of this feature is estimated at +1.3\% in annualized incremental revenue on Yahoo Display inventory, and +2.5\% on video ad inventory.
-These are non-negligible numbers in a multi-million Yahoo ad business.
+The outlined methodology has been implemented at Yahoo with remarkable results.
+The annualized incremental revenue is estimated at +1.3\% on Yahoo display inventory, and +2.5\% on video ad inventory.
+These are non-negligible numbers in the multi-million Yahoo ad business.

 \settopmatter{printfolios=true}